Yomna-Mahsoob/Airline_Passanger_satisfication/README.md

 This project is an example of turning a machine learning model into a user-friendly product.It's perfect for those learning how to bridge the gap between **data science** and **real-world usability**.

 ---
+### 🎀 The GUI

+The project features a custom-designed Tkinter GUI with:

+- Pink-themed visual design 🎨
+- Airplane icon integration ✈️
+- Friendly input fields for passenger details
+- One-click prediction using the trained XGBoost model
+- Helpful pop-up messages for input errors and results

+---
 ### 🖼️ GUI Preview

 Here’s a quick preview of the interface:

 ![GUI Preview](https://github.com/Yomna-Mahsoob/Airline_Passanger_satisfication/blob/main/GUI.jpeg)

+---
 ### 🩷 Made BY:
 - Thoraya Khaled
 - Yomna EL-Kobesy